kmehltretter82/frama-c-linux/KERNEL.md

 translation and memory ownership.
 This makes it a useful test of whether the fork can progress from portable kernel C to architecture-specific bug finding.

-The existing 21/21 ARM64 corpus is only a prerequisite.
-It validates the GCC AArch64 machine model and common C frontend paths, but contains no KVM translation units.
-ARM64 KVM work will proceed in measured layers:
+The 21/21 ARM64 library corpus validates the GCC AArch64 machine model and common C frontend paths.
+The first KVM-specific layer is now established:

-1. generate a KVM-enabled ARM64 build and version an exact-Kbuild corpus across representative host code, stage-2 page-table code, VGIC/sysreg emulation, and nVHE/pKVM C code;
+`linux-arm64-kvm-v1` moves from 3/12 to 12/12 typed using exact commands from a successful KVM-enabled build.
+ARM64 KVM work continues in measured layers:

+1. expand the exact-Kbuild corpus across the remaining host, VHE, nVHE, VGIC, stage-2 page-table, and pKVM C code, including command variants for shared sources;
-2. classify frontend blockers without modifying Linux sources, adding focused tests for every accepted compiler or architecture extension;
+2. continue classifying frontend blockers without modifying Linux sources, adding focused tests for every accepted compiler or architecture extension;
 3. model system-register accesses, privileged assembly boundaries, barriers, atomics, locks, address translation, and page ownership conservatively;
 4. add bounded scenarios for stage-2 map/unmap, vCPU/sysreg handling, MMIO,